wardeiling/FreeWise/README.md

 ## To-Do

-- [ ] if there is no date available for import set to null and also don't show them in the book UI
+- [ ] if there is no date available for import (e.g., empty entry) set to null and also don't show them in the book UI
 - [ ] improve the UI:
     - [ ] remove text of symbols (or make it show when hovering on it)
     - [ ] remove book ID